Casting Concerns: Types of Fishing Line to Connect with your Catch

 Choosing the right type of fishing line is a crucial step in correctly setting up your rod and reel for a productive day of fishing.
 The line plays an important role in things like casting distance, strength, sensitivity and even how the fish responds to the bait or lure.

 There are three main types of fishing lines, each with its own set of characteristics suited to different fishing conditions.
 These are monofilament, braided, and fluorocarbon lines.
 As a rule, monofilament works well for general use, braided lines are excellent for strength and sensitivity and fluorocarbon is best when stealth is a priority.
-But there are other factors you’ll want to consider.
+But there are other factors you’ll want to consider before choosing a line to attach to a rod.

 Let’s discuss the differences and benefits of each before you take off from the marina or private boat slip for rent.